zetec30/Contextual-Research/MRes Notes.md

 > Self-esteem is a positive or negative orientation toward oneself: an overall evaluation of one's worth or value [12], [13].
 Self-esteem encompasses beliefs and emotions such as triumph, despair, pride and shame(Holzer et al., 2014).

+Phantom Limb Pain
+Steven D. Waldman MD, JD, in Pain Review, 2009

+Signs and Symptoms
+> The phantom limb pain may take multiple forms.
+It most often takes the form of dysesthetic pain.
+Additionally, the patient with phantom limb pain may experience abnormal kinesthetic sensation (i.e., the limb is in an abnormal position).
+The patient may also experience abnormal kinetic sensation (i.e., that the phantom limb is moving).
+It has been reported that many patients with phantom limb pain experience a telescoping phenomenon (i.e., that the proximal part of the absent limb is missing).
+When this occurs, that patient may report that the phantom foot feels like it is attached directly to the proximal thigh.
+Phantom limb pain may fade over time, with younger patients more likely to experience a diminution of phantom limb symptomatology.
+Due to the unusual nature of phantom limb sensation and pain, a behavioral component to the pain is invariably present.Steven D. Waldman MD, JD, in Pain Review, 2009